XCSoar/website/discover/features/index.md

 - FlarmNet data.FLN file

-When connected to a Flarm, XCSoar is able to show the call signs and additional data that is saved inside the FlarmNet database (<http://www.flarmnet.org>).
+When connected to a Flarm, XCSoar is able to show the call signs and additional data that is saved inside the [FlarmNet](http://www.flarmnet.org) database.